( Low-Density Lipoprotein [LDL] Lowering Diet)

-The primary goal of this diet is to lower your levels of LDL, or “bad” cholesterol.
-This diet may also raise your levels of HDL, or “good” cholesterol.
-Having too much bad cholesterol—and/or not enough of the good kind—can cause plaque to build up in your arteries.
-Over time, this build-up narrows your arteries, increasing your risk of having a heart attack or stroke .
+The primary goal of this diet is to lower your levels of low-density lipoprotein (LDL), or bad, cholesterol.
+This diet may also raise your levels of high-density lipoprotein (HDL), or good, cholesterol.
+Having too much LDL cholesterol, and/or not enough HDL cholesterol, can lead to a condition known as atherosclerosis , which causes plaque to build up in your arteries.
+Plaque buildup narrows and hardens your arteries, increasing your risk of having a heart attack or stroke.

 Diet and Cholesterol

-Saturated fat raises your blood cholesterol more than any of the other types of fat or cholesterol.
-For this reason, less than 7% of calories should come from saturated fat on a cholesterol-lowering diet.
+Less than 7% of calories should come from saturated fat on a cholesterol-lowering diet.
+Trans

-On an 1,800 calorie diet, this translates into less than 14 grams of saturated fat per day, leaving 46 grams to come from mono- and polyunsaturated fats.
+fat intake should be less that 1% of calories with a goal to eliminate them completely.
+On an 1,800 calorie diet, this translates into less than 20 grams of saturated fat per day, leaving 40 grams to come from mono- and polyunsaturated fats.

 Stanols and Sterols